Zeehan railway station: Terminus

 The narrow gauge North East Dundas Tramway line proceeded separately out of the station and yard following the Emu Bay railway alignment, before it turned toward its easterly route.

 Yard

-The government railway that linked the Mount Lyell railway to the Emu Bay, and then to Burnie was an important part of the government railway system.
+The government railway that linked the Mount Lyell railway to the Emu Bay railway, and then to Burnie was an important part of the government railway system.
 The government looked to improve the facilities over time while the railways were carrying optimum freight loads.